 Proper permits are a critical part of any generator installation.
 Townships like Horsham have specific regulations and codes to ensure all work is done safely and correctly.
 A professional installer will handle the entire permitting process for you.
 This includes submitting the necessary paperwork and coordinating any required inspections.
 By managing these local requirements, we make sure your installation is fully compliant with all building and electrical codes.
 This saves you the headache of dealing with municipal paperwork and gives you confidence that the job is done right from the very beginning.

-Placing the Generator and Connecting Fuel
+Step 3: Placing the Generator and Hooking Up Fuel

 Once the permits are approved, the physical installation begins.
 First, we prepare a stable, level base for the generator, which is typically a concrete slab or a bed of gravel.
 This foundation prevents the unit from shifting and ensures it runs smoothly.
 Next, a licensed plumber will connect the fuel line from your home’s natural gas or propane supply directly to the generator.
 This provides the dedicated fuel source the generator needs to run automatically during an outage, so you never have to worry about refueling it in the middle of a storm.

-Installing the Transfer Switch
+Step 4: Installing the Automatic Transfer Switch

 The automatic transfer switch (ATS) is the brain of your generator system.
 Our certified electricians will install this device next to your home’s main electrical panel.
 The ATS constantly monitors the power coming from the utility.
 The moment it detects an outage, it automatically disconnects your home from the utility line and signals the generator to start.
 Once the generator is running, the ATS safely transfers your home’s electrical circuits to generator power.
 This seamless transition happens in seconds, whether you’re home or away, ensuring your essential appliances keep running without interruption.